simon-bonnedahl/TDDE47-pintos/exam-questions/README.md

 ```

 A) A deadlock may occur if another process invokes wait on S1 and S2 in the wrong
-order.
+order. ✅
 B) A deadlock may occur if another process invokes signal on S1 and S2 in the
 wrong order.
 C) A race condition may occur if another process omits to call wait on one of the
-semaphores.
+semaphores. ✅
 D) A race condition may occur if another process spuriously calls signal on one of
-the semaphores
+the semaphores. ✅

 ### Which of the following strategies can help with Thrashing?

-A) Using a local replacement algorithm
+A) Using a local replacement algorithm ✅
 B) Increase the degree of multiprogramming
-C) Using a priority replacement algorithm
+C) Using a priority replacement algorithm ✅
-D) Decreasing the degree of multiprogramming
+D) Decreasing the degree of multiprogramming ✅

 ### Which of the following operations will result in a system call for a normal operating system?

 A) Reading the value of a variable stored on the stack
-B) Creating a new file
+B) Creating a new file ✅
-C) Allocating memory on the heap
+C) Allocating memory on the heap ✅
 D) Performing a jump (JMP) instruction

 ### Which of the terms below refer to methods used for allocation of disk space for a file?

 A) Virtual allocation
-B) Indexed allocation
+B) Indexed allocation ✅
 C) Segment allocation
-D) Contiguous allocation
+D) Contiguous allocation ✅

 ### Which of the following statements are true about microkernels?

 A) A microkernel runs entirely in user space.
-B) Microkernels allow more operating system services to run in user space.
+B) Microkernels allow more operating system services to run in user space. ✅
-C) Microkernels need to provide process management.
+C) Microkernels need to provide process management. ✅
 D) Microkernels need to provide file system services.

 ### Consider the program below.
 How many times will it output “A”?